chef-boneyard/chef-rfc/rfc0001-resource-guard.md

 * Make Chef interactions with OS interfaces such as shells as natural for users of the OS as possible

-Alternative proposals are discussed in detail at https://gist.github.com/adamedx/c263ee69172daa216674.

 ## Summary of proposed changes
 At a high level, here are the changes proposed to simplify conditional execution of resource actions:

-* Allow the Chef resource DSL to be used within a block passed to the guard attribute such that an action for any Chef resource can be executed within the guard
+* Add a `guard_interpreter` attribute to the Chef::Resource class that can take a symbol that corresponds to the name of a Chef resource derived from Chef::Resource::Script.
+This resource will be used to evaluate the script command passed to the guard.
-* Truth or false hood of such a guard is determined by whether the guard raise an unexpected exception or not
+* Truth or false hood of such a guard is determined by whether the resource evaluating the script guard is updated, i.e. runs the script without raising an exception and without the script returning a non-succcess code (0 is the default expected success exit code of the script interpreter).
-* Remove the identifier attribute of resources executed within a guard, since they are not in a runlist and need no unique identity
+* Ensure that the guard interpreter resource is not executed using the run context of the resource that contains the guard attribute.
-* Enable inheritance of attributes from a given resource A for any resource B executed as part of a block passed to a guard attribute of resource A
+* Enable inheritance of attributes from a given resource A for any resource B executed as part of a block passed to a guard attribute of resource
+* Add a `convert_boolean_return` attribute to the `powershell_script` resource
-* Change the interpretation of Boolean error codes for PowerShell code executed by the powershell\_script resource so that it returns Boolean values the same way that Unix shells like bash do when they evaluate "Boolean-like" statements
+  so that Chef interprets PowerShell `boolean` expressions for PowerShell code executed by the `powershell_script` resource such that it returns `boolean` values the same way that Unix shells like bash do when they evaluate "Boolean-like" statements through commands such as the `test` command
-* Use the PowerShell interpreter for string commands passed to guard attributes of the powershell\_script resource
+* Make `convert_boolean_return` default to `false` to provide for behavior identical to versions of Chef that did not have this feature, but make it default to `true` when used to evalute a guard via the `guard_interpreter` attribute to make guard expressions more concise and natural.

 ## Code examples
 The following examples demonstrate the intended use cases enabled by the change.